The Bob-o-links

 The Bob-o-links never overcame their detractors.
 They were gone by July 1941.
 In noting their departure, Down Beat writer George Frazier said “I don’t honestly think anyone will be gravely disappointed.”

 Desmond quickly found work with Gene Krupa, where he remained until mid-1942 when he became caught in the draft.
 He spent part of his service tour as vocalist for Glenn Miller’s Army Air Force Band and after the war began a successful solo career.
-Paris initially remained with Crosby as the band’s assistant manager and in 1942 was part of the vocal combo Six Hits and a Miss.
+Paris initially remained with Crosby as the band’s assistant manager and in 1942 was part of the vocal combo Six Hits and a Miss and the vocal quartet the Mellowaires.

 Crosby resurrected the name Bob-o-links from time to time over the years.